foliovision/subscribe-to-comments-reloaded-better-unsubscribe/readme.txt

 = 0.9.3 =

 * Improvement - "This notification was sent to {email}." text added at the end of notification email.
+It's handy if you get spam reports for your comment notifications.
+Some mail servers hide the "from" address, so you don't know who reported your notification as a spam and you can't unsubscribe him.

 = 0.9.2 =